The Birth of Jesus

 The census that was ordered by Caesar Augustus was the first of its kind.
 It was done because the Roman government wanted to make sure that everyone in the Empire was paying their taxes correctly.
 The census was carried out all over Empire (most of Europe): but in Palestine, it was carried out in a Jewish way rather than a Roman way.
 This meant that families had to register in the their historical tribal town rather than where they lived.
 This also meant that Joseph and the very pregnant Mary would have had to travel from Nazareth to Bethlehem, as this was town that Joseph's family (the royal family of David) originally came from - a journey of about 70 miles (112 kilometres).

 It might have been quite good for the family to go to Bethlehem as no one there knew them, so people would not have talked about the fact that they were not married.
-Some people think that Joseph might had family in Bethlehem, but they still wouldn't have know Mary and Joseph very closely.
+It's also possible that Joseph had distant relations in Bethlehem, but they still wouldn't have know Mary and Joseph very closely.

 The journey would have taken about three days and they might well have arrived in the evening, because if they had arrived earlier in the day, it is more likely that they would have found somewhere to stay.

-In those times, there weren't really such things as motels or inns, you normally would have stayed with some extended family.
+In those times, there weren't really such things as motels or inns, you normally would have stayed with some extended family or relations.
 A more accurate translation of 'inn' would be 'guest room'.
 You would normally stay with extended family in their ‘guest room’ but as it was a busy time the guest room was already full.

 Most houses would have been shared with the animals that the family kept.
 Houses had two levels, the upper/mezzanine level where people slept and the ground floor where the animals slept at night and the family lived during the day.
 The animals were a kind of 'central heating' at night keeping the house warm!
 The 'guest room' was often an area on the upper/mezzanine level or even a hut put on the flat roof of the house!